 About Ed Diener and the Authors

-Lead researcher for the SWLS, Professor Ed Diener, is also sometimes referred to by his nickname ‘Dr. Happiness’ owing to his astonishing body of research and academic contributions to the study of happiness and well-being.
+Lead researcher for the SWLS, professor Ed Diener, was sometimes referred to by his nickname ‘Dr. Happiness,’ owing to his astonishing body of research and academic contributions to the study of happiness and wellbeing.

-He is currently Professor of Psychology at the University of Virginia, University of Utah and a Senior Scientist with the Gallup Organization.
-He has published over 350 academic articles and books and is also the editor of three scientific journals.
+He was a professor of psychology at the University of Virginia and University of Utah, as well as a senior scientist with the Gallup Organization.
+He published over 350 academic articles and books and was also the editor of three scientific journals.

-As well as happiness and life satisfaction, Diener studies the factors that influence these two areas including financial health, family upbringing, personality, relationships, and work.
-He has studied these topics across 166 different nations worldwide and explored some of the cultural components behind individual happiness.
+As well as happiness and life satisfaction, Diener studied the factors that influence these two areas, including financial health, family upbringing, personality, relationships, and work.
+He studied these topics across 166 different nations and explored some of the cultural components behind individual happiness.

 The other researchers and authors of the SWLS include: